Euclid Quick Data Release (Q1): VIS processing and data products: The VIS processing function: Stacking and catalogue extraction

 \subsection{Stacking}

-In the final processing steps, individual VIS calibrated frames and their associated weight maps are combined using the image resampling and co-addition software \texttt{SWarp} \citep{2002ASPC..281..228B}. \Cref{fig:images} shows a single VIS image (left panel) and a stacked image, combined from six VIS images, four nominal exposures and two short exposures (resulting in a total exposure time per pixel of 2422\,s).
+In the final processing steps, individual VIS calibrated frames and their associated weight maps are combined using the image resampling and co-addition software \texttt{SWarp} \citep{2002ASPC..281..228B}.
+Bad pixels in the weight maps are set to zero using the associated flag maps. \Cref{fig:images} shows a single VIS image (left panel) and a stacked image, combined from six VIS images, four nominal exposures and two short exposures (resulting in a total exposure time per pixel of 2422\,s).
 This stacked image has a $10\sigma$ depth of $\IE=25.6$, computed as the variance of \ang{;;1.3} diameter apertures, chosen to represent extended objects.
 This compares very favourably with the top-level \Euclid requirement of $\IE=24.5$.
-Together with the stacked image, a weight map is also generated.
+Together with the stacked image, an inverse variance relative weight map is also generated.

 We note that most Q1 papers use MER stacked tiles and catalogues.
 These tiles are made by MER from VIS images combined with an RMS map, where bad pixels are weighted accordingly.
 The stacked images produced by VIS and described here, covering the full \ac{FPA}, are not used in the downstream processing.